syseleven/heat-examples/single-server-with-existing-network/README.md

 Defines ID of the network to connect the instance port to.

 **image**
-Image to be used to build instance.
+Image to build the instance.

 **flavor**
 Instance flavor to be used.

 **ssh-key**
-SSH key to be injected into instance.
+SSH key to be injected into the instance.